warfroggyCA/clash-intelligence-dashboard/web-next/React-185.md

 - React Error #185 STILL OCCURS
 - **Conclusion**: The issue is in AuthGate component itself, beyond useEffect logic

+#### Test 5: AuthGate Completely Removed
+**Goal**: Ultimate test - completely eliminate AuthGate from the render tree

+**Test Setup**:
+- AuthGate component COMPLETELY REMOVED from ClientDashboard
+- No AuthGate wrapper at all
+- ClientDashboard renders directly without any wrapper components
+- All store operations preserved

+**Expected Results**:
+- If React Error #185 vanishes → **AuthGate component itself was the culprit**
+- If React Error #185 persists → **Issue is in ClientDashboard or store operations**

+**Test 5 Results**: ❌ **ISSUE IS IN CLIENTDASHBOARD OR STORE OPERATIONS**
+- AuthGate component COMPLETELY REMOVED from ClientDashboard
+- No AuthGate wrapper at all
+- ClientDashboard renders directly without any wrapper components
+- All store operations preserved
+- React Error #185 STILL OCCURS
+- **Conclusion**: The issue is NOT in AuthGate - it's in ClientDashboard or store operations

 #### Fixes Applied:

 1. **AuthGuard Loop Fix**: